 When King Charles granted a colonial charter to the Massachusetts Bay Company, the document failed to specify that the governor and officers of the company had to remain in England.
 The Puritan stockholders took advantage of this silence and agreed to move the company and the whole government of the colony to America.
 There they would try to establish a biblical community, a holy commonwealth, as an example to England and the world.

-New England: A new way
+New England: A New Way

 In the mother country, every Englishman was part of the national church of England.
 In New England, only the converted were members of the church.
 Only those individuals whose lives had been changed by belief in the gospel of Christ were accepted into the church.
 Men who were church members were given the right to vote in the colony.
 They were expected to establish rules for a godly social order, a society which would glorify God.
 As the Mosaic Law had regulated Israel's society in Old Testament days, so the church under the Scripture's authority would regulate New England's society.
 There was no place for toleration in Puritan America.
 Those not in accord with the lofty spiritual aims of the colony could move elsewhere.

-Although they were individuals of strong faith and conviction, the Puritans were not individualists.
+Although they were individuals of strong beliefs, faith and conviction, the Puritans were not individualists.
 They came to America in groups, not as individual settlers.
 Often entire congregations, led by their ministers, left England and settled together in the new land.
 They organized their settlements into towns, with their meeting house or church at the center of town.
 The church was the center of their community, providing purpose and direction to their lives.

 Honor the Lord's day